BidyutMazumdar/GDSN-X-Decision-Intelligence-System/README.md

 ## Overview
 **GDSN-X™** is a next-generation decision intelligence system designed to evaluate **risk, stability, and strategic impact** across business, policy, and global environments.

-It integrates economic, political, and social dimensions into a unified analytical framework for **high-stakes decision-making**.
+The system integrates **economic, political, and social dimensions** into a unified analytical framework for **high-stakes and strategic decision-making**.

 ---

 ## Problem
-Modern decision-making environments lack a standardized, structured system to evaluate:
+Modern decision environments lack a **standardized and structured framework** to evaluate:

 - Risk exposure
 - System stability
 - Long-term strategic consequences

-This gap often leads to **financial loss, policy failure, and systemic miscalculations**.
+This absence leads to **financial losses, policy failures, and systemic miscalculations** across institutions and markets.

 ---

 ## Solution
-GDSN-X™ introduces a **multi-layered decision evaluation framework** that provides:
+GDSN-X™ introduces a **multi-layered decision evaluation architecture** that delivers:

 - **Risk Score (0–100)**
 - **Stability Assessment**
 - **Strategic Recommendation**

-The system transforms complex uncertainty into **actionable intelligence**.
+The system transforms complex, multi-domain uncertainty into **quantifiable and actionable intelligence**.

 ---

-## Core Components
+## Core Architecture

 ### 1. Decision Engine
-Analyzes decisions using integrated economic, political, and social indicators.
+Analyzes decision inputs using integrated economic, political, and social indicators.

 ### 2. Risk Scoring Model
-Quantifies uncertainty into a structured and interpretable score.
+Converts uncertainty into a structured, interpretable, and comparable score.

 ### 3. Protocol Layer (GDP™)
 Defines standardized rules for evaluation, validation, and decision logic.